 - And most importantly, I gave the world two kind, contributing members of society, who I believe will make the world a better place — my personal Initial Public Offering.

-I proactively started Connect•Work•Thrive to empower professionals to make positive career transformations, including returning to the workforce after full-time motherhood and other career breaks.
+I created Connect•Work•Thrive to empower professionals to make positive career transformations, including returning to the workforce a career break.

 To learn more about what we accomplish, read: